BaluMediaServer/BaluMediaServer/README.md

 -- Adding a preview (WIP) for video profiles allowing to create custom paths for this new profiles, will allow to set a custom resolution, bitrate and more.

 - v1.1.4: Adding auth option into CTOR of Server class, to enable or disable auth on stream rtsp, adding feature to determina video quality into mjpeg server

+- v1.1.5: Fixing EventBuss command on Server class, if the server was started do not raise the flag into it, and sometimes make the app crash due to "Port already in use" or even using excesive CPU on multiple MJPEG servers.
+Adding to MJPEGServer preview of EventBuss to handle it by there, but needs sync with main server to avoid duplicate instances or commands.

 ---

 **Thanks for checking out Balu Media Server!**